inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 A neural network can be trained on reception data from symbol level simulations, and used as accurate error models in packet level simulations

-As a best-of-both-worlds approach, a neural network can be trained on reception characteristics/data/properties/measurements/features of detailed symbol-level simulations, and used as an error model in packet-level simulations.
+As a best-of-both-worlds approach, a neural network can be trained on reception characteristics of detailed symbol-level simulations, and used as an error model in packet-level simulations.
 The resulting error model has the potential to be more accurate than packet-level analytical error models, but with comparable performance.

-This showcase demonstrates the workflow of creating such a neural network based error model for 802.11, and compares it..
+This showcase demonstrates the workflow of creating such a neural network based error model for 802.11 and :ned:`ApskRadio`, and compares their performance and accuracy to the baseline symbol-level simulation and those using analytical error models.

 Motivation
 ----------

-*and concepts*
+.. *and concepts*

 .. **some concept:**

-**the reception process**
+.. **the reception process**

-**V1** The reception process is converting a physical signal to a packet that can be sent to the MAC.
+.. **V1** The reception process is converting a physical signal to a packet that can be sent to the MAC.
 The conversion process can be configured to be very detailed, simulating the reception of individual symbols and the decoding process (demodulation, deinterleaving, descrambling, forward error correction decoding), or more simple by jumping from the physical signal level to the packet level.
    In this case, the detailed reception and decoding process is replaced with a simple model, the analytical error model.

-**V2** During the reception process, an analog signal is converted to a packet that can be sent up to the MAC.
-The conversion process goes through the analog, sample, symbol, bit, and packet domains TODO.
-The conversion process can be configured to be very detailed, simulating the reception of individual symbols and the decoding process (i.e. demodulation, deinterleaving, descrambling, forward error correction decoding), or more simple by jumping from the analog signal domain to the packet domain.
+**optional** During the reception process, an analog signal is converted to a packet that can be sent up to the MAC.
+The conversion process goes through the analog, sample, symbol, bit, and packet domains.
+This conversion process can be configured to be very detailed, simulating the reception of individual symbols and the decoding process (i.e. demodulation, deinterleaving, descrambling, forward error correction decoding), or more simple by jumping from the analog signal domain to the packet domain.
 In this case, the detailed reception and decoding process is replaced with a simple model, the error model.

 .. **TODO** the other levels